khwang0/2019F-COMP3111/readme.md

 	1. Use Java Persistence API or Hibernate Framework to connect to a small database that stores your game data (attributes of Towers/Monsters); (2.5%)
 	1. Use Java spring framework that allows the game be played in different machines while a server records the top 10 highest scores; (2.5%)

+* Note: no implementation group task for comp3111 student.
  ---

  ## Technical Requirement